tabs/png

 Taunton 23 miles; 42 mins

-Large shopping centre with most of the larger chain stores.
+Large shopping centre with most of the larger chain stores so light on special interest.
 Aldi, Sainsburys.

 North Petherton 26 miles; 45 mins